stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

 ## LDAP Connection in SQL Developer

 There are serveral software clients can be used to connect to Oracle Database, [Oracel SQL Developer](https://www.oracle.com/database/technologies/appdev/sqldeveloper-landing.html) might be the most popular one.
 Authentication through a LDAP server is the most secure and popular way in SQL Developer to connect to an Oracle Database.
+The LDAP servers can be sepecified in both JDBC URL or LDAP connection.
+The following decribes the string formats in the two types of connections.

 ### Custom JDBC URL
 ![custom jdbc url]({{site.baseurl}}/img/post/sql_developer01.PNG)